Sunday, August 27, 2017

 Death Valley - #87 - 7 out of 12

-Death Valley Root Beer is brewed by Indian Wells Brewing Company based in Inyokern, California, and is owned by Master Brewer Rick Lovett.
-The company and location have been in the same family for three generations.
-This historic location of the Indian Wells Spring has a rich history.
+Death Valley Root Beer is brewed by Indian Wells Brewing Company, which is based in Inyokern, California, and is owned by Master Brewer Rick Lovett.
+The company and location have been in the same family for three generations, and this historic location of Indian Wells Spring has a rich history.

 It began as a U.S. Army Cavalry outpost in the 1860s.
-Then, it became a freight and stage station until the turn of the last century; a healing waters resort from 1900 to 1920; a base for the CCC and WWW in the 1930s; and a doctor’s office in the 1950s.
+Then, it became a freight and stage station until the turn of the last century.
+From 1900 to 1920, it was a healing water resort, a base for the CCC and WWW in the 1930s, and a doctor's office in the 1950s.
 In 1960, it became a restaurant: Indian Wells Lodge.

-The Indian Wells Lodge Restaurant has slowly expanded from the small 1,000 square foot building to the 6,500 square feet it is today.
-In 1995, Indian Wells Brewing Co. was born in one of the rooms of the restaurant.
-By 1997, the company’s beverages had gained popularity and required expansion into the 10,000 square foot building where it now resides.
+The Indian Wells Lodge Restaurant has slowly expanded from its small 1,000-square-foot building to its current 6,500-square-foot location.
+In 1995, Indian Wells Brewing Co. was born in one of the restaurant's rooms.
+By 1997, the company's beverages had gained popularity, requiring expansion into the 10,000-square-foot building.

-All sodas at Indian Wells are produced using pure artisan spring water from the historic Indian Wells Spring (California Historic marker #457) and the brewery is proud to say the artisan spring water gives their sodas a clean--pure taste.
+All sodas at Indian Wells are produced using pure artisan spring water from the historic Indian Wells Spring (California Historical marker #457), and the brewery is proud to say the artisan spring water gives their sodas a clean--pure taste.
 An artisan spring contains water that naturally flows and bubbles to the surface.
-The company has access to the spring which has its origins high in the Sierra Nevada Mountains.
+The company has access to a spring originating in the Sierra Nevada Mountains.
 Geologists believe that melted waters from Mount Whitney snow packs journey by an underground river and follow through a fissure to form Indian Wells Spring.
-For Indian Wells Brewing, the water is captured below the surface and, because of its altitude, is able to flow to their brewing operation via gravity.
+For Indian Wells Brewing, the water is captured below the surface and, because of its altitude, can flow to their brewing operation via gravity.
 No man-made power is used to transport the water.

 Ingredients: